mkrogemann/golr/benchmarks/README.md

 The filenames of the benchmark results consist of the Ruby version and the git hash of the golr code base that was used for benchmarking.

+The files are kept in subfolders named 'v0.5.4' etc. These names correlate to the release tags of golr.

 The conditions are not 'clean room', the machine is not freshly booted for benchmarking, etc...